Those Snow White Notes: Manga

 The manga is written and illustrated by Marimo Ragawa.
 The series was serialized in Kodansha's Monthly Shōnen Magazine from December 5, 2009, to August 5, 2022.
-Kodansha has compiled its chapters into individual tankōbon volumes.
-The first volume was published on October 15, 2010.
-As of December 16, 2021, twenty-nine volumes have been released.
+Kodansha compiled its chapters into 31 individual tankōbon volumes.
+The first volume was published on October 15, 2010 and the final volume was published on October 17, 2022.
 An omnibus edition with the first three volumes released in Japan on March 17, 2021.

-Kodansha USA is publishing the manga digitally in North America.
+Kodansha USA has licensed the manga for digital release in North America.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the September issue of Monthly Shōnen Magazine on August 6, 2020.
 The series is animated by Shin-Ei Animation and directed by Hiroaki Akagi, with Kan'ichi Katō handling series composition, and Jiro Mashima designing the characters.
 The Yoshida Brothers will supervise the tsugaru-jamisen music in the anime.
 The two opening theme songs "Blizzard" and "Ginsekai" (Silver World) was performed by Burnout Syndromes, while the ending theme song "Kono Yume ga Sameru Made" (Until I Wake From Dreaming) was performed by Miliyah Kato and the Yoshida Brothers.
 The series aired from April 3 to June 19, 2021, on the Animeism programming block on MBS, TBS, and BS-TBS.
-Crunchyroll licensed the series outside of Southeast Asia.
+Crunchyroll streamed the series outside of Southeast Asia.
 Mighty Media has licensed the series in Southeast Asian territories.